cdeil/multinorm/docs/theory.rst

 Marginal distribution
 ---------------------

-The marginal distribution can be obtained with the :meth:`~MultiNorm.marginal` method.
+The marginal distribution can be obtained with the `MultiNorm.marginal` method.

 You can think of the `marginal distribution`_ as the distribution obtained by simply ignoring some of the parameters, or by "projecting" the :math:`N`-dimensional